Trauma therapy in Berlin (Friedenau, Steglitz-Zehlendorf) and online

 2) During the trauma work, we process the previous reaction patterns – step by step – with your inner images, body perceptions and feelings, among other things.
 Your own suffering and behavior, as well as feelings of shame and guilt, become comprehensible.

 3) What has been learned is (re-)integrated into everyday life.
-Individual “relapses” can also be an opportunity: they make it possible to discuss the (old) reaction patterns.
+Symptoms that still occur make it possible to pick up the (old) reaction patterns in the sessions.
 In this way, everyday life is used to further reduce moments of shame, fear or panic.